 Understanding how property is divided is essential for protecting your business.
 If your business is considered marital property, you could risk losing a portion of it due to equitable distribution, where courts fairly divide assets based on various factors.
 Knowing which category your assets fall into helps you prepare better and take necessary actions.

 Legal professionals can offer guidance on how these categories are determined in your jurisdiction.
-Laws vary from state to state, making it essential to seek expert advice to ensure your business assets are classified correctly.
+The American Bar Association provides resources on family law and property division that can help you understand the general framework, though laws vary from state to state, making it essential to seek expert advice to ensure your business assets are classified correctly.

 Characterizing Business Assets in a Divorce